Matthaei Botanical Gardens

 This ‘lift’ helps visually isolate and focus the bonsai for the viewer.
 Stands contribute to the spirit of the entire composition without calling undue attention to themselves.

-The pot intensifies the mood.
+The pot is part of the composition

 Moving to Leadership